snaka/snaka-pandion-plugins/readme.md

 ## Growl

-This plugin added growl feauture to Pandion.
+This plugin add growl functionality to Pandion.
-If you recieve the status changed message or chat messages then notified by Growl for Windows.
+When the message of the status change and the chat is received, Growl notifies you immediately.

 ### Download